MikroElektronika/mikrosdk_click_v2/clicks/rtc6/README.md

 ## Examples Description

-> This application enables usage of Real-TIme clock and calendar with alarm on RTC 6 click.
+> This application enables usage of Real-TIme clock and calendar with alarm on RTC 6 Click.

 **The demo application is composed of two sections :**